openlit/dokumetry-node/README.md

 ## Requirements
-TypeScript >= 4.5 is supported.

 The following runtimes are supported:

 - Node.js 18 LTS or later (non-EOL) versions.
-- Deno v1.28.0 or higher,
-- using import Anthropic from -"npm:@anthropic-ai/tokenizer".
-- Bun 1.0 or later.
-- Cloudflare Workers.
-- Vercel Edge Runtime.
-- Jest 28 or greater with the "node" environment ("jsdom" is not supported at this time).
-- Nitro v2.6 or greater.

-Note that React Native is not supported at this time.

 If you are interested in other runtime environments, please open or upvote an issue on GitHub.